-CUP is an initiative to revitalize neighbourhoods in Windsor, and support community growth and development.
+CUP is an FSWE program to revitalize neighbourhoods in Windsor, and support community growth and development.

 First launched in 2005, and now part of FSWE, CUP works to reduce residents’ depth of poverty by addressing gaps in services and enhancing opportunities in six areas of a person’s life: mental and physical health, advocacy and access to networks, education, recreation, food security, and community sharing and mobilization.

-CUP’s mission is to revitalize neighbourhoods, build resilience, and create a healthy, supportive community for all through effective community partnerships.
+CUP’s purpose is to revitalize neighbourhoods, build resilience, and create a healthy, supportive community for all through effective community partnerships.

-CUP’s services and programming are offered through four types of relationships that we create with our service users, residents in the neighbourhoods we work in, and agencies with whom we work closely with throughout the city:
+CUP’s programming is offered through four types of relationships that we create with our service users, residents in the neighbourhoods we work in, and agencies with whom we work closely with throughout the city:

 - Civic engagement